EddieEldridge/dac-ago-docs/content/features/index.md

 - Removed focus on capturing plaza, AI knows this as well and focuses on fighting you instead of defending/attacking plaza
 - AI now sits outside the range of towers until the gate is broken
 - Added functional spiders back into the mod that no longer cause crashing
-- New battle maps such as a brand new Dol Goldur map courtesy of Leo from TATW 4.2
+- New battle maps such as a brand new Dol Guldur map courtesy of Leo from TATW 4.2
 - AI will now use stakes and hero abilities
 - Underground cave battlemaps (custom tiles) in the mountain passes (created by WK)
 - New battlemaps for Orc City and Large Town